-Recorded before the band’s actual formation, Foo Fighters is entirely Grohl’s doing save for a bit of guitar playing by Afghan Whigs frontman Greg Dulli.
-(The quartet’s final lineup, pictured but not named on the record, includes guitarist Pat Smear, originally of Los Angeles’ legendary Germs, a solo artist and, most recently, a touring member of Nirvana, plus the former rhythm section of Seattle’s Sunny Day Real Estate: bassist Nate Mendel and drummer William Goldsmith.)
+Recorded before he formed a band, Foo Fighters is entirely Grohl’s doing (save for a bit of guitar playing by Afghan Whigs frontman Greg Dulli.
+The quartet’s final lineup, pictured but not named on the record, includes guitarist Pat Smear, originally of Los Angeles’ legendary Germs, a solo artist and, then a touring member of Nirvana, plus the former rhythm section of Seattle’s Sunny Day Real Estate: bassist Nate Mendel and drummer William Goldsmith.)
 On record and in concert, Grohl emerges as a potent frontpunk with a limited vocal range, good songs, ample enthusiasm and too much imagination to simply replicate the signature sound of the band that made him famous.

 Roaring with guitar distortion like a fission furnace threatening imminent disaster and underpinned by a seismically massive bottom, Foo Fighters clearly takes some of its stylistic cues from Nirvana.
 The lunging bass, oblong chord progression, abrupt time shift and vocal style of “Alone+Easy Target” are unmistakable; “This Is a Call” and “I’ll Stick Around,” both written in the wake of Cobain’s suicide, manifest his influence on Grohl’s music.
 But other songs — the quiet, harmony-tinged “Big Me,” the lightly sung verses of “Good Grief,” the distorto-pop reverie of “Floaty,” the overload frenzy of “Weenie Beenie,” the swinging bop of “For All the Cows,” the metallic riff rip of “Wattershed” — push the album beyond Grohl’s past, outlining a more diverse approach Foo Fighters have yet to fully realize.
 The rock-solid delivery of the simple tunes, which have sketchily significant lyrics and catchy hooks, makes them seem like more than they are, and that won’t wash twice.
 Having made a successful lift-off, Foo Fighters still has to find and reach an ultimate target.

 After some drama sent Goldsmith back to Sunny Day Real Estate, Grohl played drums on all but three tracks of The Colour and the Shape.
-Opening with the quiet “Doll,” the record runs a rollercoaster course in the wake of Grohl’s divorce, from the rocking, harsh “Monkey Wrench,” “My Hero,” taken by many to be an encomium to Cobain, and the punkish Who homage “Up in Arms.”
+Opening with the quiet “Doll,” the record runs a rollercoaster course in the wake of Grohl’s divorce, from the rocking, harsh “Monkey Wrench” and “My Hero,” taken by many to be an encomium to Cobain, to the expansive pop-rock (until it explodes into a Nirvana-like screamfest) of “New Way Home.”
 The record takes a soft detour towards the end with the gorgeous “Everlong” and “Walking After You,” which was later re-recorded for the X-Files album.
-Without losing its Nirvana chromosomes, Foo Fighters were on the way to establishing their own identity.
-This album was the start of something great.
+Without losing its Nirvana chromosomes, Foo Fighters was on the way to establishing an identity of its own.

-A new drummer, former Alanis Morrissette sideman Taylor Hawkins, joined and guitarist Pat Smear left.
+Former Alanis Morrissette drummer Taylor Hawkins joined and guitarist Pat Smear left.
 Former Scream / Wool guitarist Franz Stahl had a cup of coffee in the band, but finally Chris Shiflett, formerly of No Use for a Name, arrived after There Is Nothing Left to Lose was finished.
 The recording process (at Grohl’s home studio in Virginia) was obviously stressful, but there’s no evidence of that in the music.
 Calmer than its predecessor, the album features swooning songs like “Next Year” and light pop like the hit “Learn to Fly.”
-The hard edge is there as well, in the ripping “Live-In Skin,” “Breakout” and “Stacked Actors,” which could be about Courtney Love.
+The hard edge is there as well, in the ripping “Live-In Skin,” “Breakout” and “Stacked Actors,” purportedly about Courtney Love.